NickBirks/softeng19/ms/index.md

 * The code in `master` should always be runnable code.
 It should never possess "compile" errors.
 This should be true not just at the end of each sprint/milestone, but throughout the entire life of the project.

 * *All* code changes must be reviewed as part of a pull request.
 If you create issues and fix them via code beyond the issues your instructor assigns, that code must still be reviewed as part of a pull request.
 All code gets reviewed by other developers before it gets merged into `master`.
+All PRs should automatically close one or more issues (again, see ["Closing issues using keywords"](https://help.github.com/en/articles/closing-issues-using-keywords)).

 * Code should be reliable and maintainable.
 It should be reliable in that it is devoid of bugs.
 It should be maintainable in the sense that it is organized in such a way that it anticipates the addition of future features.